 Latest News &

-We are proud to announce that the UK & Ireland Field Archery Championships 2014 will be held in Wales on 12th and 13th July.
-The venue will be Glyncornel Field Archery Centre, home of Pentref Bowmen.
+The UK & Ireland Field Archery Championships 2014 took place in Wales on 12th and 13th July at Glyncornel Field Archery Centre, home of Pentref Bowmen.

 All Wales Field Archery Squad Make History